-Employing the multiple-case research method, Deng (2009) goes on giving us more insights into the reality and reasoning of more Chinese firms coming in the game of cross-border M&A as a means to access and source strategic assets, addressing their own competitive disadvantages from an institutional perspective.
-In this discussion, the importance of institutional constraints and prior experiences affecting M&A determination are highlighted.
-Chinese firms seek to acquire strategic assets which they could not have at home in order to compete in highly competitive international markets.
-The trend happens when many global players revise their investment strategy, in many cases using M&A to divest from their non-core activities.
+Employing the multiple-case research method, Deng (2008) goes on giving us more insights into the reality and reasoning of more Chinese firms coming in the game of cross-border M&A as a means to access and source strategic assets, addressing their own competitive disadvantages, from an institutional perspective.
+In this discussion, the importance of institutional constraints and prior experiences, affecting M&A determination, are highlighted.
+In highly competitive markets, Chinese firms need strategic assets to compete successfully, particularly in the global market place.
+As strategic assets are not available at home nor are easily developed internally, acquisition of foreign firms may act as an effective escape response to the home-country institutional constraints.
+In the meantime, there is an increasingly supply of deals as established global companies review their portfolios and decide to divest from noncore sectors.
 And this discussion is both compatible and suggestive for the case of Vietnam's M&A process.

-The fact that a very large stock of FDI exists in China is also compatible to the situation of Vietnam, as presented in Figure-3.
-In both the situations, FDI flows also stimulate cross-border M&A transactions, inward and outward.
+The fact that a very large of stock of FDI exists in China is also compatible to the situation of Vietnam, as presented in Figure 3.
+In both situations, FDI flows also stimulate cross-border M&A transactions, inward and outward.
 However, in the current trend of the Chinese economy, more Chinese firms go overseas to primarily enhance a firm's critical competence rather than to exploit existing assets, while this may not hold for Vietnamese firms.
-Authors articulate that interactions between firms and government can have substantial influence on government policies which is in line with the suggestion by Vuong and Tran (2009(b)) for the contemporaneous socio-cultural context in Vietnam.
+Authors articulate that interactions between firms and government can have substantial influence on government policies, which is in line with suggestion by Vuong and Tran (2009(b)) for the contemporaneous socio-cultural context in Vietnam.

-A final result of this research that may be highly relevant for Vietnamese enterprises is that domestic firms might not find M&A pursuits, inward or outward, very productive and financially rewarding, if the sole purpose is to seek market expansion.
+A final result of this research that may be highly relevant for Vietnamese enterprises is domestic firms might not find M&A pursuits, inward or outward, very productive and financially rewarding if the sole purpose is to seek market expansion.